AJQuinn/emd-mirror/doc/joss/paper.md

 Each IMF can be analysed in terms of its instantaneous frequency characteristics at the full temporal resolution of the dataset [@Huang2009].
-The Hilbert-transform is used to construct an energy-frequency or energy-frequency-time spectrum known as the Hilbert-Huang Transform (HHT).
-A second level decomposition of the amplitude modulations of each IMF extends the HHT to the Holospectrum describing signal energy across carrier frequency, amplitude modulation frequency and time [@Huang2016].
+The Hilbert transform is used to construct an energy-frequency or energy-frequency-time spectrum known as the Hilbert-Huang Transform (HHT).
+A second level decomposition of the amplitude modulations of each IMF extends the HHT to the Holospectrum, describing signal energy across carrier frequency, amplitude modulation frequency and time [@Huang2016].
 The frequency transforms are implemented in the `emd.spectra` submodule. `emd.spectra.frequency_stats` implements a set of methods for computing instantaneous frequency, phase and amplitude from a set of IMFs.
 These can be used as inputs to the `emd.spectra.hilberthuang` or `emd.spectra.holospectrum` to obtain energy distributions across time and frequency (see examples in Figures 3 and 4).
-The Hilbert-Huang and Holospectrum computations can be very large so these functions use an efficient sparse array implementation.
+The Hilbert-Huang and Holospectrum computations can be very large, so these functions use an efficient sparse array implementation.

 The `EMD` toolbox provides a range of functions for the detection of oscillatory cycles from the IMFs of a signal.
-Once identified, each cycle can be characterised by a range of features including its amplitude, frequency and waveform shape.
+Once identified, each cycle can be characterised by a range of features, including its amplitude, frequency and waveform shape.
 Tools are provided for detecting continuous chains of oscillatory cycles and for matching similar cycles across datasets.
 The cycle analysis functions are implemented in `emd.cycle`.